stamparm/maltrail/README.md

 bash sensor/tools/check.sh
 ```

-It runs formatting, Clippy with warnings denied, debug and release tests, and parity replay against
+It runs formatting, Clippy with warnings denied, and the debug and release test suites.
+Run the
-the retired Python sensor.
-Run the Python server suite with:
+Python server suite with:

 ```bash
 bash tests/run.sh python3